rohansk22/Performance-Analysis-of-a-Solar-Thermal-Operated-Domestic-Drying-System/README.md

   <br> I used curve fitting in MATLAB to fit the data into these models.
 The model with the best RMSE, R-squared and Chi-Squared values was selected to characterize the model.<br>

+The project was a success and the dryer is now being used in rural parts of India to dry leaves.